 Exercise and Sport Science Major, B.A.–Sport Administration

-The sport administration program provides students with course work specific to sport-related business and prepares students to work in competitive and recreational sport settings or to attend graduate school.
-Primary course topics include administration, economics, event planning, facility management, finance, intercollegiate sports, law, marketing, professional sports, sales, sponsorship, and other important components of the sport industry.
+The sport administration program provides students with course work specific to sport-related business and administrative functions, settings, and organizations.
+Course topics include administration, economics, event planning and management, facility management, finance, law, marketing, sales, analytics and leadership/organizational behavior, sponsorship, and other important components of the sport industry.
+Students will also complete at least one (1) sport administration internship as part of program studies.

 Student Learning Outcomes